nevooronni/Politico-API-v2/README.md

 ## Summary
 -------------------------
-Question is a politics voting app, it allows the admin to create political parties and office for candidate to run for, the candidates can run for a particular office allowing users to vote for them.
+Politico is a politics voting app, it allows the admin to create political parties and office for candidate to run for, the candidates can run for a particular office allowing users to vote for them.

 This project is managed by pivotal tracker board. [view the board here](https://www.pivotaltracker.com/n/projects/2244344)